opsabarsec/mkdocs-website-template/docs/portfolio/index.md

 ---
 title: Case Studies
-description: Datalumina B.V. is a data, analytics, and artificial intelligence company founded by Dave Ebbelaar to help businesses integrate AI and data into their operations.
+description: Example projects where I helped businesses integrate AI and data into their operations.
 ---

 # Featured Projects

 Welcome to my portfolio of data science and AI projects.
-Each project demonstrates my expertise in delivering impactful solutions to real-world business challenges.
+Each project shows a solution to real-world business challenges.

 <div class="grid cards" markdown>